 Base Salary.
-Base salaries are determined by considering the executive's job responsibilities and competitive compensation rates for executives with similar roles in the marketplace.
+Base salaries are determined by considering the executive's job responsibilities and competitive compensation rates for executives with similar roles at comparable organizations in the marketplace.
 Base salaries are reviewed and adjusted annually in the compensation committee's discretion based on a variety of factors, including general or regional economic conditions, cost of living changes, executive performance and changes in market rates of pay for comparable executives.
 We target our base salaries, on average, at the 50th percentile based on our compensation peer group.
 Specific executive salaries may be higher or lower than the 50th percentile, based on performance, experience, skills and responsibilities.
 For example, our chief executive officer's base salary is well below market median and approximates the 25th percentile of our compensation peer group, as his compensation is more heavily weighted toward performance-based incentives.
-In March 2011, our compensation committee approved increases in base salaries of the named executive officers for the 2011 fiscal year, targeted, on average, at the 50th percentile of our compensation peer group for the particular position.
 In March 2012, our compensation committee approved increases of 2.6% to 3.5% in base salaries of our named executive officers for the 2012 fiscal year.

 Cash Incentive Compensation.
-Cash incentive compensation is paid annually and determined based on the achievement of pre-determined quantitative performance measures under our cash incentive plan that was adopted and approved by our stockholders in 2007.
-We are seeking re-approval by our stockholders of our cash incentive plan at this meeting.
-Each year, our compensation committee selects the executives who will receive an incentive opportunity under the plan, establishes a reference (i.e. target) bonus for each executive, determines the performance period applicable to the award and establishes the performance goals applicable to the awards.
+Cash incentive compensation opportunities are provided annually and determined based on the achievement of predetermined quantitative performance measures under our cash incentive plan that was adopted and approved by our stockholders in 2007 and re-approved in 2012.
+Each year, our compensation committee selects the executives who will receive an incentive opportunity under the plan, establishes a reference (i.e. target) bonus for each executive, determines the performance period applicable to the award and establishes the performance goals and ranges applicable to the awards.

-Our compensation committee annually determines a reference bonus for each of our named executive officers based on assessments of the executive's job responsibilities, length of service and competitive market compensation data, when compared to our compensation peer group.
+Our compensation committee annually determines a reference (i.e. target) bonus for each of our named executive officers based on assessments of the executive's job responsibilities, length of service and competitive market compensation data, when compared to our compensation peer group.
 Base salary and reference bonus together (target total cash compensation) are meant to approximate the median of competitive compensation for executives with similar responsibilities and experience, based on assessments of our compensation peer group.
 Actual target total cash compensation of a particular executive may be higher or lower than the 50th percentile, based on performance, experience, skills and responsibilities.
 For example, target total cash compensation for our chief executive officer approximates the 25th percentile of our compensation peer group, and his reference bonus constitutes a higher percentage of his base salary (approximately 70%) as his target total cash compensation is weighted more heavily toward performance-based incentives.
-In March 2011, our compensation committee approved increases in reference bonuses for our named executive officers for the 2011 fiscal year, ranging from 3.7% to 4.9%, to reflect individual performance and to better align pay to competitive market levels.
-In March 2012, our compensation committee approved increases of 3.1% to 4.1% in the reference bonuses of our named executive officers for the 2012 fiscal year.
+In March 2012, our compensation committee approved increases in reference bonuses for our named executive officers for the 2012 fiscal year, ranging from 3.1% to 4.1%.

-In March 2011, our compensation committee made awards under our cash incentive plan to the named executive officers and established the 2011 fiscal year as the applicable performance period.
-For 2011, the corporate financial measures established by our compensation committee related to the financial performance of our continuing operations and were (i) growth in earnings per share as compared to the average earnings per share for the prior two fiscal years and (ii) adjusted return on average shareholders' equity (the average of shareholder's equity at the beginning and end of the period).
-We adjust these measures for certain non-recurring items, restructuring charges, gains or losses on dispositions of assets, results of discontinued operations, effects or changes in or adoption of accounting principles, and write-downs of assets or asset impairment, to reflect the performance of our continuing operations.
+Our annual cash incentive program is designed to measure performance objectively, without the need to annually set or re-set target financial performance levels for the program.
+We have used two performance metrics historically: (i) growth in adjusted earnings per share as compared to the average adjusted earnings per share for the prior two fiscal years and (ii) adjusted return on average shareholders' equity (the average of shareholder's equity at the beginning and end of the fiscal year).
+Our compensation committee adjusts these measures for certain non-recurring items, restructuring charges, gains or losses on dispositions of assets, discrete tax items, results of discontinued operations, effects or changes in or adoption of accounting principles, and writedowns of assets or asset impairment, to reflect the performance of our continuing operations.